 - How is her energy level?

-That’s just the beginning of the trail to figure out the puzzle your dog is presenting to you and the vet.
-A vigilant owner is able to tell changes in temperament, eating, drinking, etc. Journaling and keeping track of your dog’s behavior can be extremely useful in these cases.
-Based on that, the vet will perform many tests of blood, x-rays and urine to find the illness and figure out how best to treat it.
+That'll be the beginning.
+Note that a vigilant owner is able to tell changes in temperament, eating, drinking, and more, all of which is helpful to the vet.
+Journaling and keeping track of your dog's behavior can be extremely useful, too.
+Based on that, your veterinarian will perform tests of blood, x-rays and urine to find the illness and figure out how best way to treat it.

-Puppies tend to drink more than adult dogs.
-They are growing and all the play they do depletes their water level faster than in an adult dog.
-Puppies should be monitored closely, so they don’t make a habit out of using water as a plaything and you can quickly recognize any signs of excessive thirst in dogs.
+Puppies tend to drink more than adult dogs (26).
+They are growing, and play more, which depletes their water levels faster.
+Puppies should be monitored closely, so they don’t make a habit out of using water as a plaything.
+Studies also report that thirst increases in senior dogs (27).
+Dogs in extremely cold climate will also drink more, especially those performing ultra-endurance exercises, like sled dogs (28).

-Active dogs need stimulation when they have nothing to do but lie around.
-They will create games to relieve their boredom.
-Hunting and retrieving dogs can be prone to drinking too much water due to their breed’s occupation.
+Large breeds like German Shepherds and Great Danes are more prone to excessive thirst.
+Large dogs drink more water naturally, as their bigger size requires is.
+Working, athletic and generally active dogs need stimulation when they have nothing to do but lie around (29, 30).
+They will play games to relieve their boredom and drink more.
+These breeds, as well as hunting and retrieving dogs can be prone to drinking too much water due to their breed’s occupation (31).